MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/mpos-extension-signing.md

 The sample in GitHub generates a self-signed test certificate during build.
 This certificate is for development purposes only.
 Do not use this development certificate for production app extension packages, it's available only to unblock development scenarios.

 > [!WARNING]
 > The sample script included in GitHub to generate the test certificate will work only with a domain account.
 If you are not using a domain account, the build will fail.
-If you are running a non-domain account, generate or include your own certificate in the <PackageCertificateKeyFile> section.
+If you are running a non-domain account, generate or include your own certificate in the "PackageCertificateKeyFile" section.

 The test certificate that is generated will be available in the project's intermediate output directory.